Skip Navigation

 El Jem

 Just like its counterpart in Rome, El Jem basically is impressive because of its simplicity alone.
-Not as known as the Colosseum, but this amphitheatre is said to be about the same size.
+It may not be as well known as the Colosseum, but this amphitheatre is said to be about the same size.
 It is built around 230 A.D. and today is a very popular trip for people escaping the crowds at the Tunisian beaches.
 The town of El Jem is nothing much by the way, so spending the night here just is not necessary.

 Desert experience